thtrieu/deepgeo/README.md

 We look forward to the following:

-* Faster subgraph isomorphism matching for deeper exploration.
+* Faster subgraph isomorphism matching for deeper exploration, i.e. improving the speed of **`trieu_graph_match.recursively_match(..)`**.
 * Add more eligible actions for wider exploration.
 * Solving the two technical issues in modelling detailed in the project report, Section 5.
+A possible solution might be found in [Deep Set Prediction Network](https://arxiv.org/abs/1906.06565)